wiired24/NostalgiaJS/README.md

 # Features
 Currently Nostalgia supports both steam games and emulators as well.
 Emulators can be either native linux/macOS versions or you can also use Windows .exe files as Wine is supported by default just make sure you have it installed.
 It also has support for custom box art and video previews.
 If you have a larger collection of rom files it's recommended to use a scraper to fetch media files for you games.
 These can then be used by Nostalgia when adding your games.
-I personally recommend [SkyScraper](https://github.com/muldjord/skyscraper) but your mileage may vary.
+I personally recommend [Skraper](https://www.skraper.net/) but you can use whatever scraper you want.

 ![Alt Text](https://i.imgur.com/by30Sxd.png)